codeigniter4/shield/docs/references/authentication/hmac.md

 ### HMAC Keys Lifetime

-HMAC Keys/Tokens will expire after a specified amount of time has passed since they have been used.
+HMAC Keys will expire after a specified amount of time has passed since they have been used.

 By default, this is set to 1 year.
 You can change this value by setting the `$unusedTokenLifetime` value.
 This is in seconds so that you can use the